Victor Emmanuel III: Building of the fascist dictatorship

 Victor Emmanuel remained silent during the winter of 1925–26 when Mussolini dropped all pretence of democracy.
 During this time, the king signed without protest laws that eliminated freedom of speech and assembly, abolished freedom of the press, and declared the Fascist Party to be the only legal party in Italy.
 In December 1925, Mussolini passed a law declaring that he was responsible to the King, not Parliament.
-Although under the Statuto Albertino Italian governments were formally answerable only to the monarch, it had been a strong constitutional convention since at least the 1860s that they were actually answerable to Parliament.
+Under the Statuto Albertino Italian governments were legally answerable to Parliament, but politically answerable to the monarch.
+However, it had been a strong constitutional convention since at least the 1860s that they were legally and politically answerable to Parliament.
 In January 1926, the squadristi used violence to prevent opposition MPs from entering Parliament and in November 1926, Mussolini arbitrarily declared that all of the opposition MPs had forfeited their seats, which he handed out to Fascists.
 Despite this blatant violation of the Statuto Albertino, the king remained passive and silent as usual.
 In 1926, Mussolini had violated the Statuto Albertino by creating a special judicial tribunal to try political crimes with no possibility of a royal pardon.
 Even though the right of pardon was part of the royal prerogative, the king gave his assent to the law.
 However, the king did veto an attempt by Mussolini to change the Italian flag by adding the fasces symbol to stand beside the coat of arms of the House of Savoy on the Italian tricolour.
 The king considered this proposal to be disrespectful to his family, and refused to sign the law when Mussolini submitted it to him.
 By 1928, practically the only check on Mussolini's power was the King's prerogative of dismissing him from office.
 Even then, this prerogative could only be exercised on the advice of the Fascist Grand Council, a body that only Mussolini could convene.